JobScheduler-Net/JobScheduler.Cron.Lite/README.md

 ### Only Job Scheduler

 Registers the necessary services for job scheduling but does not include the background service that executes the jobs.
-It is the responsibility of the user to call IJobExecuter.Execute to trigger the job execution according to the configured schedule.
+It is the responsibility of the user to call IJobExecutor.Execute to trigger the job execution according to the configured schedule.

 ```csharp